rzuniga64/selenium-webdriver/README.md

 ## Update 22nd June 2016

-Added information about using portable firefox driver and more comments.
+Added information about using portable firefox manager and more comments.

 ## Update 25th April 2016

 Firefox 46 changes the way that WebDriver has to interact with it.
 So the built in `FirefoxDriver` did not work.
 You need to install Firefox 45 from [Firefox Extended Support Release](https://www.mozilla.org/en-US/firefox/organizations/all/) to continue using `FirefoxDriver`.

-If you want to use Firefox 46 and later then you may need to use the [Marionette](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Marionette/WebDriver) driver.
+If you want to use Firefox 46 and later then you may need to use the [Marionette](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Marionette/WebDriver) manager.

 Follow the instructions on the Marionette page to download it.
 You do not need to add it to your path, you can control that through a system property - see the code in this project for more detail.